HarvardOpenData/HODP-Docs/docs/article-guide.md

 ## Publishing with HODP

-See the article guide for information on what to turn in to get published!
+See the style guide for information on what to turn in to get published!